 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
+This separate financial statement element represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
 SWT has two items that qualify for reporting in this category.
 SWT presents deferred outflows of resources on the Statement of Net Position for deferred outflows of resources related to pensions and other postemployment benefits (OPEB) for various estimate differences that will be amortized and recognized over future years.

 In addition to liabilities, the statement of financial position and fund financial statements report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 SWT has two items that qualify for reporting in this category.
 SWT presents deferred inflows of resources on the Governmental Fund Balance Sheet as unavailable revenue.
-The governmental funds report unavailable revenue from one source: contract for deed receivable.
-This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
-SWT also presents deferred inflows of resources on the Statement of Net Position for deferred inflows of resources related to pensions and OPEB for various estimate differences that will be amortized and recognized over future years.
+SWT presents deferred inflows of resources on the Statement of Net Position for deferred inflows of resources related to pensions and OPEB for various estimate differences that will be amortized and recognized over future years.